oracle/python-cx_Oracle/doc/src/api_manual/module.rst

 .. data:: SPOOL_ATTRVAL_TIMEDWAIT

-    This constant is used to specify that the caller should wait for a period of time (defined by the waitTimeout parameter) for a session to become available before returning with an error.
+    This constant is used to specify that the caller should wait for a period of time (defined by the wait_timeout parameter) for a session to become available before returning with an error.